programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 Lemmatization can help reduce noise and refine results for researchers who are conducting keyword searches.
 For example, let's compare counts of the word "write" in the original token column and in the lemmatized column.

-{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY13.png" alt="Visual description of figure image" caption="Figure 13: Frequency count of \"write\" with full texts and lemmas" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY13.png" alt="Visual description of figure image" caption="Figure 13: Frequency count of 'write' with full texts and lemmas" %}

 As expected, there are more instances of "write" in the lemmas column, as the lemmatization process has grouped inflected word forms (writing, writer) into the base word "write."
 For similar reasons, lemmatized data is also often used to [create topic models](https://towardsdatascience.com/topic-modelling-in-python-with-spacy-and-gensim-dc8f7748bdbf).